Service & Repairs

 When we can't repair your sewing machine it's because it's so old we can no longer get the parts or we don't think it's worth spending your brass on it.

-Since the 1970's Dad sent meself and my brother Steve on no end of training courses all over the country
+Since the 1970's Dad sent my brother Steve and I on no end of training courses all over the country.

 I remember the first one he sent me on was in Luton.
 I travelled down there from Manchester on a National Express coach and I stayed at the Cresta Hotel and then spent the week learning how to repair the latest electronic Viking 6690.

-Anyway, Steve and Shahid and our apprentice, Luke are red hot at sorting out conked sewing machines
+Anyway, Steve and Shahid are red hot at sorting out conked out sewing machines.

 So bring yours in at your own convenience, you don't need to make an appointment.
 Just try not to arrive at 9:03am because we like to have a cuppa when we get in and rub the sleep form our eyes before the onslaught begins.
 Also, please try not to arrive at 4:58pm because we've all got families too and they all want us home in time for a bath in front of the fire and supper.